UBC-MDS/programming-in-python-for-data-science/chapters/en/template/modulen.md

 ---
-title: 'Module 5: Loops and Functions'
+title: 'Module N: '
 description:
-  'In this module you will learn about how to write conditionals and learn the fundamentals regarding loops as loops.'
+  'In this module you will learn about how to write onditionals and learn the fundamentals regarding loops as loops.
-prev: /module4
+#prev: /module
-next: /module6
+#next: /module6
-type: chapter
+#type: chapter
-id: 5
+#id: n
 ---

 <exercise id="0" title="Module Learning Outcomes" type="slides, video">